LeBron James: 'We Are Scared as Black People in America'

 “That’s what it feels like.
 That’s what it feels like.
 It just hurts.
 It hurts.
 It’s just through the grace of God that he’s still living.
 Like seven shots, close range and he’s still alive?
 That’s through the grace of God right there,” he said.

 “My prayers go out to that family and that community, but I’ve got nothing nice to say about those cops at all.
-At all,” the hate-filled player concluded.
+At all,” James concluded.

 Follow Warner Todd Huston on Facebook at: facebook.com/Warner.Todd.Huston.